What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - A reduction in rent for the period during which your quiet enjoyment was disrupted

-The strength of any compensation claim depends directly on the quality of your documentation.
-A well-maintained incident log, copies of communications, and any photographic or technological evidence all support a stronger claim.
-This is why documenting from the start matters so much.
+The strength of any compensation claim depends on your documentation.
+A well-maintained incident log, copies of communications, and photographic or technological evidence all build a stronger case.
+This is why documenting from the start matters.

 Steps to Prevent Future Unauthorized Entry